 Chinese policymakers have made meaningful progress in addressing financial risks in recent years.
 Among the positive reforms are measures to reduce the scale and limit risks of asset management products, promote inter-agency data sharing, enhance regulatory enforcement and coordination, and reduce economic leverage.
 There is a strong desire by Chinese regulators to pursue what they call “multi-level capital market development,” with a key goal of reducing reliance on bank loans and developing the bond and equity markets.
-Although the average debt servicing ability of listed companies in China has not improved and inefficient debt-laden SOEs remain less profitable than private firms, the share of loss-making SOEs has declined from 28% to 24% since 2015 and the ratio of their liabilities to profits has improved.21
+Nonetheless, the average debt servicing ability of listed companies in China has not improved, inefficient debt-laden SOEs remain less profitable than private firms, and the share of loss-making SOEs remains at about 30%.27

 China has made significant progress on the internationalization of the renminbi, as evidenced by its 2016 inclusion as the third largest currency in the IMF’s special drawing rights currency basket.
 Given the large stock of renminbi-denominated debt, opening up the bond market to foreign investors is a meaningful regulatory development and a logical next step in further internationalization of the renminbi.

 The vast majority of corporate debt in China is issued by entities with connections to the state.
 There are many different types of entities associated with local governments, central SOEs, and/or local SOEs.
 The controlling shareholder for these entities is typically the State-Owned Assets Supervision and Administration Commission (SASAC), or the provincial level equivalent.
 Only a small percentage of all corporate bonds in China are issued by private companies with no connection to the local or central government.
-This is why the Exchange market in China is so small in comparison to the Interbank market, as illustrated in Figure 4.
+This is why the Exchange market in China is so small in comparison to the Interbank market.

 Issuance by industry is also concentrated, with the financial, industrial, and energy sectors accounting for most corporate bonds.
 This concentration by industry is true in both the renminbi-denominated corporate market and the U.S. dollar-denominated corporate market, as seen in Figure 6.
 As more companies become publicly listed in China and the regulatory environment for issuing and trading bonds evolves, one would expect the issuer concentration to diversify.

 Such a ratings skew is clearly not healthy.
-However, indications of change are afoot as two domestic Chinese rating agencies have formed business alliances with internationally recognized rating agencies, and, in a notable move, Fitch and S&P announced in May 2018 that they plan to launch their own Chinese rating units.27 Chinese regulators granted approval to S&P to rate domestic bonds in January 2019.28 International rating agencies are by no means without their own flaws; nevertheless, their arrival in China could introduce higher, international standards to the rating process, and thereby draw greater foreign participation to the Chinese bond market.
+However, indications of change are afoot as two domestic Chinese rating agencies have formed business alliances with internationally recognized rating agencies, and, in a notable move, Fitch and S&P announced in May 2018 that they plan to launch their own Chinese rating units.34 Chinese regulators granted approval to S&P to rate domestic bonds in January 2019 and to Fitch in May 2020.3536 International rating agencies are by no means without their own flaws; nevertheless, their arrival in China could introduce higher, international standards to the rating process, and thereby draw greater foreign participation to the Chinese bond market.

 |# of Bonds||% Total|